Trump Moves To Withdraw U.S. From U.N. Arms Trade Treaty

 President Trump effectively "unsigned" an international arms sales agreement Friday, moving to withdraw the U.S. from the United Nations' Arms Trade Treaty.
 The agreement sets global standards for regulating transfers of conventional arms, from rifles to tanks and airplanes.

 The U.S. withdrawal had been expected.
-Trump made it official at the National Rifle Association's annual convention in Indianapolis, pulling out a pen on stage and signing a paper that he said would take back the Obama administration's signature on behalf of the U.S.
+Trump made it official at the National Rifle Association's annual convention in Indianapolis, pulling out a pen onstage and signing a paper that he said would take back the Obama administration's signature on behalf of the U.S.

 The ATT has long been a target of the NRA, which claimed it would harm U.S. gun owners.
 Trump echoed that criticism on Friday, calling the ATT a threat to Second Amendment rights.

-"We will never surrender America's sovereignty to an unelected, unaccountable, global bureaucracy," Trump was quoted saying, in a White House statement announcing the change.
+"We will never surrender America's sovereignty to an unelected, unaccountable, global bureaucracy," Trump was quoted as saying, in a White House statement announcing the change.

 The White House says Trump will ask the Senate to return the amendment to the executive branch rather than consider it for ratification.

-After Trump signed an executive order renouncing U.S. support for the arms treaty, he threw his pen to the crowd at the NRA event, NPR's Tim Mak reports.
+After Trump signed the order, he threw his pen into the crowd, NPR's Tim Mak reports.

 Trump then throws the pen into the crowd https://t.co/aezs5eMqiu— Tim Mak (@timkmak) April 26, 2019